TMDStudios/crypto_ledger/README.md

 You can also read more about the project on Publish0x: [Crypto Ledger](https://www.publish0x.com/open-source-projects/crypto-ledger-an-open-source-website-to-track-your-crypto-as-xykxeqd?a=oQeZVWD6ep&tid=GitHub 'Crypto Ledger')

-> NOTE: The Spring version of Crypto Ledger can be found here: [Crypto Ledger Spring](https://github.com/TMDStudios/crypto_ledger_spring 'Crypto Ledger Spring') - Spring Boot version of Crypto Ledger
+> NOTE: The Spring version of Crypto Ledger can be found here: [Crypto Ledger Spring](https://github.com/TMDStudios/crypto_ledger_spring 'Crypto Ledger Spring')

 ## Key Features